Divorce

 In your initial consultation with Ms. Wallace, she will address items that may be of concern to you, including:

-• Military Benefits, including continued health care and survivor benefits
+- Military Benefits for former spouses, including continued health care and survivor benefits.